tsgoten/cs70-website/policies.md

 ### Email

 Please use Piazza for all technical questions.
-If you have a more specific administrative question or any feedback, please send email to the course administrative account sp22@eecs70.org (read by instructors and head TAs only).
+If you have a more specific administrative question or any feedback, please send an email to the course administrative account [sp22@eecs70.org](mailto:sp22@eecs70.org).
+This email account is only managed by the instructors and head TAs.

 ### Office Hours